blochberger/Tafelsalz/README.md

 ![Coverage](https://blochberger.github.io/Tafelsalz/macos/coverage.svg) [![Documentation](https://blochberger.github.io/Tafelsalz/macos/public/badge.svg)](https://blochberger.github.io/Tafelsalz)

-The main idea of this project is to provide usable but safe cyryptographic operations.
-Usability does not mean, that the minimum effort is required to integrate an operation.
-Minimum effort might result in single lines of code that you write… et voilà your system is secure.
-No. It means that it requires only the minimum of knowledge to do something wrong.
+The main idea of this project is to provide usable but safe cryptographic operations.

 The [*libsodium*](https://libsodium.org) project has a similar goal, but does not leverage the features available in modern programming languages such as Swift.
 The *libsodium* library is based on [NaCl](https://nacl.cr.yp.to) whoose authors discussed the security issues related to cryptographic APIs that are too complicated and error-prone¹ – or as Matthew Green² put it: